eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-http.md

 ### Specific configuration properties

 The specific configuration properties contain the following optional keys:
-* `parallelism` (optional): Configures how many parallel requests per connection to perform, each takes up one outgoing TCP connection.
+* `parallelism` (optional): Configures how many parallel requests per connection to perform, each takes one outgoing TCP connection.
 Default (if not provided): 1

 # Establishing connecting to an HTTP endpoint